terraform-ibm-modules/terraform-ibm-cbr/cbr-service-profile/README.md

 # CBR Rule Profile

-Accepts a list of CBR zones and a list of target sources, to create the rule matching these profiles.
+Accepts a list of CBR zones and a list of target services, to create the rule matching these profiles.